liyc-ai/RL-pytorch/README.md

 - [ ] Support Ray for distributional training

 ## Acknowledgement
-During implementing the IL and RL algorithms, a lot of classic open-source materials on the Internet served as good references.
-And I highly appreciate their author's effort.
+During the implementation of the IL and RL algorithms, I found many classic open-source materials on the Internet to be excellent references.
+I am deeply grateful for the efforts of their authors.
 Below is a detailed list.
-By the way, thanks to my friends from [LAMDA-RL](https://github.com/LAMDA-RL) for their helpful discussions.
+Additionally, I would like to extend my thanks to my friends from [LAMDA-RL](https://github.com/LAMDA-RL) for our helpful discussions.

 **RL Library**